Anatomy of the tongue in rabbits

 Ventral and dorsal views of a rabbit tongue

-As observed by Cortopassi and Muhl (1990) during videofluorographic studies of the tongue during mastication: “In the lateral view the forepart of the tongue moves down and forward during the opening stroke, whereas the intermolar eminence moves up and forward to appose the palate.
+As Cortopassi and Muhl (1990) noted during videofluorographic studies of the tongue during mastication: In the lateral view, the forepart of the tongue moves down and forward during the opening stroke, whereas the intermolar eminence moves up and forward to appose the palate.
 During the closing stroke, as the tip of the tongue moves up and back, the intermolar eminence lowers from the palate and retracts.
-During the power stroke the forepart of the tongue is at its most elevated and retruded position, while the intermolar eminence is its lowest and most retruded.
-The dorso-ventral view showed that lateral movement of the tongue and mandible are highly synchronous.
-The intermolar eminence decreases in width during the power stroke, possibly twisting to place or keep food on the teeth.
-An anterior to posterior undulating movement of the entire tongue occurs throughout the chewing cycle.
-As the intermolar eminence elevates to appose the palate during the opening stroke, it may replace the bolus on the teeth on the chewing side.
-The intermolar eminence also appears to be twisting during the closing and power strokes to place or maintain food on the teeth.”
-This allows that the ingested food is pushed backwards from the front-diastemal region to the cheek teeth (premolars and molars) where food is placed on the mandibular cheek teeth, to get chewed in small pieces.
-From here, the ingesta is pushed to the posterior region of the oral cavity.
-The combined action of the tongue, the soft palate and the pharynx muscles allow swallowing.
+During the power stroke, the forepart of the tongue is at its most elevated and retruded position, while the intermolar eminence is at its lowest and most retruded position.
+The dorso-ventral view demonstrated that the tongue and mandible exhibit synchronous movement during lateral movement.
+The intermolar eminence narrows during the power stroke, potentially twisting to position or retain food between the teeth.
+Throughout the chewing cycle, the tongue undergoes an anterior-to-posterior undulating movement.
+As the intermolar eminence elevates to oppose the palate during the opening stroke, it may replace the bolus on the teeth on the chewing side.
+The intermolar eminence also appears to be twisting during the closing and power strokes to place or maintain food on the teeth."
+This allows the ingested food to be pushed backwards from the front-diastemal region to the cheek teeth (premolars and molars), where food is placed on the mandibular cheek teeth, and then chewed into small pieces.
+From this point, the ingesta is directed towards the posterior region of the oral cavity.
+Swallowing is a complex process that involves the coordinated action of the tongue, the soft palate, and the pharynx muscles.

 Esther van Praag